scottkaplan/IK_CICD_demo/README.md

-# IAC files for IK demo
+# IAC setup for IK demo

-## To Test
-- DNS for ik-bastion.kaplans.com is updated

 ## To Do
-- Run terraform from outside AWS
-- Figure out a way to distribute IK.pm in 11-bastion.tf and .aws/credentials in 0-provider.tf
 - Test Jenkins ECR deploy to EKS
 - add DNS for k8s service